-Financial advisers should be separately registered with the Australian Securities and Investments Commission (ASIC) while also subject to a new single, central disciplinary authority that could cancel their registration and ability to provide advice, the banking royal commission has recommended.
+Financial advisers should be separately registered with the Australian Securities and Investments Commission (ASIC) while also subject to a new single, central disciplinary authority that could cancel their registration and ability to provide advice, the financial services royal commission has recommended.

-It added mandatory individual registration of financial advisers would “formalise the existing [ASIC] Financial Advice Register, and ensure that valuable information about financial advisers is made available to the public”.
+It added mandatory individual registration of financial advisers would “formalise the existing [ASIC] Financial Advisers Register, and ensure that valuable information about financial advisers is made available to the public”.

 “It will facilitate the introduction of a central disciplinary body for financial advisers, focused on the conduct of individual advisers and complaints about individual advisers,” it said.